How to Build Business Credit If You Have Bad Personal Credit

 1. Make Payments on Time

-Since payment history plays a large role in your personal credit, it’s important to pay your bills on time, every time.
-Even one missed payment can affect your credit score, and it can be difficult to reverse.
+Since payment history plays a significant role in your personal credit score, it’s essential to pay your bills on time.
+Even one missed payment can affect your credit score, and it can be challenging to reverse.

 If you’re worried about missing payments, enroll in automatic payments or set calendar reminders on your phone.
 That way, paying your bills on time will become a part of your monthly routine, and you won’t risk late payments.